MikeTannenbaum/digital-garden-jekyll-template/_notes/A starting point for thinking.md

 I believe [[Writing is thinking]], so [[these notes are written for myself]] to aid my thinking, learning, and creating.

-This site is a diverse ecosystem of notes, all of which are interlinked in some way, each evolving at a different rate than the others.
-Most of the notes fall within these [[Writing themes]] and many of the concepts and words might be incorrect.
+This site is a diverse ecosystem of notes all interlinked in some way and evolving at different rates.
+Most of the notes fall within these [[Writing themes]] and some of the concepts and words might be incorrect.
 Fortunately, that's what this whole site is about: evolving my thinking by challenging existing beliefs, assumptions, and mental models.

 Feel free to explore [[What has my attention now]], my [[web of thinking]], the [[changelog]] of this site, and any link that catches your curiosity.